Cosmic-Chatter/Constellation/control_server/README.md

 ##### Wake on LAN

-The control server can send Wake on LAN magic packets to power on machines connected to its network.
-These devices are specified using the MAC addresses, as such:
+Control Server can send Wake on LAN magic packets to power on machines connected to its network.
+These devices are specified using MAC addresses, as such:

 ```
 [WAKE_ON_LAN]